pyagh11/PYrepo/README.md

 bootcamp
 # PYrepo
 bootcamp
-My name is Patty Yaghmaei
+My name is Patty
-Continue to grow as the fintech industry grows
-It combines my skills of tech and finance
+I would like to continue to grow as the fintech industry grows Fintech combines my skills and interest of tech and finance